openkruise/rollouts/docs/tutorials/basic_usage.md

 ![upgrade](../images/upgrade_echoserver.png)

-## 4. Approve Rollout (Release Success)
+## 4. (Release Success)
 **The Rollout status shows that the current rollout status is *StepPaused*, which means that the first 20% of Pods are released success and 5% of traffic is routed to the new version.**

-After that, developers can use some other methods, such as prometheus metrics business metrics, to determine that the release meets expectations and then continue the subsequent releases via **kubectl-kruise rollout approve rollout/rollouts-demo -n default** and wait deployment release is complete, as follows:
+After that, developers can use some other methods, such as prometheus metrics business metrics, to determine that the release meets expectations and then continue the subsequent releases via **[kubectl-kruise](https://github.com/openkruise/kruise-tools) rollout approve rollout/rollouts-demo -n default** and wait deployment release is complete, as follows:

 ![approve](../images/approve_rollout.png)